CrewHRM/CrewHRM/readme.txt

 * **Custom Fields:** Add different fields to ask questions that would help you screen the candidates better.
 * **Email Communications:** Communicate with the applicants from the review screen and get notifications about different events in the system.
 * **Custom Attachment Support:** Allow different file formats to be uploaded when designers and creative professionals apply to your job post.
+* **Employee Portal:** The employee portal launches in the frontend of the website without any header or footer.
+It would give an app-like user experience.
+You can totally use this feature like SaaS applications.
+The employees can manage their leave requests, update information, add their bank account and payment information and everything else necessary.
+* **Leave Management:** This feature is divided into several parts.
+You can create global leave policies in the settings, apply the leave policies applicable to each employee and override them to make exceptions.
+Employees can request leaves from their frontend profile after logging in.
+The system keeps a clear account of the pending, used and unused leaves and displays them in the profile.
+The HR Manager can review leave requests from the employee list in the WordPress Admin Dashboard.
+S/he can accept or reject the requests from there.

 This WordPress HRM plugin is the perfect solution for any business that wants to streamline its hiring process and attract the best talent.